jenny0741/Amazon_Vine_Analysis/README.md

 ## Summary
 Based on the table in the results section, there is no positivity bias for reviews because none of the reviews were written by members of the Vine program.

+Another analysis that can be conducted would be to view if the customers that wrote reviews for certain video games have previously reviewed other games.
+This analysis could be used to determine how many video games customers have purchased vs. how many times they have left a review.
+This could be useful information that can be used to find incentives for customers to pay to become a member of the Vine program or to understand why they are not currently a customer.